SEO ROI Calculator – B2B and B2C ROI

 Search Engine Optimization – Return on Investment

 The SEO ROI Calculator measures the Return on Investment of organic web traffic generated from an SEO campaign.
 The calculator is designed for Business-to-Business (B2B) websites or Business-to-Consumer (B2C) websites.
-Please click on the link that describes your business.
+Please click on the one which describes your business.

 Here is some important information when considering ROI and SEO

 Figuring out how to spark the Return on Investment of your online business can be a daunting task, considering the vast amounts of Search Engine Marketing (SEM) solutions there are available on the market.
 The bottom line is this: you want your site placed as high as possible in search engine results for the greatest traffic gains.
 But it can be confusing and frustrating for web property owners to figure out the best approach needed to increase web presence and visibility, without throwing countless dollars at a marketing plan that doesnt guarantee results.

 The most effective ROI strategies for your online property begin by following a strong Search Engine Optimization plan and a few simple guidelines that include: organic optimization, adding relevant links, measuring web traffic, and outsourcing SEO.